The Town Criers

 Notes

-2. Vernon was a founding member of a sextet called the New Revuers in winter 1947.
+4. Vernon was a founding member of a sextet called the New Revuers in winter 1947.
 They soon changed their name to the Upstarts and supported Mel Tormé for a period before playing 10 weeks in Honolulu and then breaking up because of “too much talent.”
-Vernon later spent two years in the army and then became a part of Les Brown’s band, as a guitarist, from 1953 to 1957.
+Vernon later spent two years in the army and then became a part of Les Brown’s band as a guitarist from 1953 to 1957.
 He next joined brother-in-law Dick Noel’s combo as a guitarist, helping to support Lucy Ann’s solo career.
 Vernon’s obituary states that he also sang with Tex Beneke and Ray McKinley and that he was a later member of the Modernaires.
 He passed away on August 22, 1981 at age 55.
-Both Elva and Gordon preceded him in death. ↩︎
+Elva passed away on August 1, 1973. ↩︎

 Sources